 How long can I request a costed grant extension for?

-A maximum of six months in additional costs will be provided for PIs, Newton International Fellows (including Royal Society – Kohn / Shooter / K C Wong / SBFT International Fellowships) and PDRAs, however a further no-cost extension may also be requested and is subject to approval.
+A maximum of six months in additional costs will be provided for PIs, Newton International Fellows and PDRAs, however a further six months of no-cost extension may also be requested to provide a total of 12 months additional time.

-A maximum of six months in additional costs will be provided for eligible PhD students.
+A maximum of 12 months in additional costs will be provided for eligible PhD students.

 How do I apply for a costed grant extension?

 All researchers who are eligible for this funding have been contacted via email using the email address associated with the researcher’s Flexi-Grant account.
 If you believe you are eligible for this funding based on the eligibility criteria stated above, yet have not received an email, please contact the Grants team via email.